On the Nori and Hodge realisations of Voevodsky motives: The realisation functor and applications.

+\begin{proof} As the functor $\Ind$, from small idempotent complete stable $\infty$-categories to compactly generated presentable stable categories is an equivalence and that the inclusion functor $\mathrm{Pr}^L_\omega\to\mathrm{Pr}^L$ preserves colimits, the second statement follows from the first.
+By \cite[Proposition 6.8]{ivorraFourOperationsPerverse2022} (or \cite[Corollary 6.10]{ivorraFourOperationsPerverse2022} for the generic point case), the diagram $\mcal:I^{\rhd}\to \mathrm{AbCAt}$ from $I$ to the $(2,1)$-category of small abelian categories with exact functors sending $i\in I$ to $\Mp(\Spec k_i)$ and the cone point $v$ to $\Mp(\Spec k)$ is a colimit diagram.
+By \cite[Theorem 7.4.9]{bunkeControlledObjectsLeftexact2019} the functor sending an Abelian category to the $\infty$-category of bounded complexes up to homotopy is a left adjoint, hence commutes with colimits, so that we obtain a colimit diagram

+Now as $\dcal^b(\acal)$ is a localisation of $\kcal^b(\acal)$ for any abelian category $\acal$, and as the transitions of $\kcal^b\circ\mcal$ preserve quasi-isomorphisms, $\dcal^b\circ \mcal$ is a colimit diagram. \end{proof} \begin{cor} Let $f:\Spec k\to\Spec \Q$ be a map of fields.
+Then the natural map $f^*\nscr_\Q\to\nscr_k$ is an equivalence.
+Consequently, for any scheme $X$ of finite type over $k$ if we denote by $p_X:X\to\Spec \Q$ the unique map (which has to factor through $f$), then $\nscr_X\simeq p_X^*\nscr_\Q$. \end{cor} \begin{proof} The second claim follows from the first.
+Write $k=\colim_i k_i$ with $k_i/\Q$ of finite type.
+Then the same proof as \cite[Lemma 3.5.7]{MR4466640}, using continuity of both $\mathcal{DM}^{\mathrm{\'et}}$ and $\mathcal{DN}$ for fields (\Cref{C0fields}) and that these categories are compactly generated gives that the natural map is an equivalence so that this reduces to the case where $k/\Q$ is of finite type.
+Then $k$ is the generic point of an integral $\Q$-scheme, and again the same proof as \cite[Lemma 3.5.7]{MR4466640}, using continuity for the generic point of perverse Nori motives, reduces to show that $\pi_U^*\nscr_\Q \to \nscr_U$ is an equivalence for $U$ of finite type over $\Q$, which is \Cref{fullFaithNor}.

-From the previous lemma there is no more ambiguity for $\nscr_X\in\mathcal{DM}(X)$. \begin{prop} Let $X=\lim_i X_i$ be a limit of $\Q$-schemes with affine transitions.
-The natural morphism is an equivalence. \end{prop} \begin{proof} By \cite[Lemma 5.1 (ii)]{MR4319065}, the functor
+\end{proof} Therefore now there is even less ambiguity for $\nscr_X = (X\to \Spec \Q)^*\nscr_\Q$. \begin{prop} Let $X=\lim_i X_i$ be a limit of $\Q$-schemes with affine transitions.
+The natural morphism is an equivalence where the colimit is computed in $\mathrm{Pr}^{L}$. \end{prop} \begin{proof} By \cite[Lemma 5.1 (ii)]{MR4319065}, the functor